meine-krankenkasse/typo3-search-algolia/Documentation/FileIndexer.md

 # File Indexer

+The File Indexer is a powerful component of the TYPO3 Search Algolia extension that indexes files stored in TYPO3's File Abstraction Layer (FAL).
+It extracts metadata and content from files, making them searchable through Algolia.
+This is particularly useful for websites with document repositories, downloadable resources, or media libraries.

+## How It Works

+The File Indexer processes files based on the configuration in your indexing service.
+When triggered, it:

+1. Retrieves files from the file collections specified in your configuration
+2. Filters files based on their properties (file extension, no_search flag, etc.)
+3. Extracts metadata from each file
+4. For supported file types (currently PDF), extracts the actual content
+5. Sends the processed data to Algolia for indexing

+This allows users to search not only for file names and metadata but also for text contained within supported documents.

 ## File Properties

 The "sys_file_metadata" table has been expanded to include the "no_search" field, which behaves identically to the